bpat30/PersonalizationTheory/README.md

 ![Business Mockup](Business_Mockup.png)

 Our users will be able to log into Twitter where their previous movie ratings will provide the basis for new movie recommendations to be made.
-This objective will be accomplished by exploiting the relationships between users and between movies.We will further addres the problem of when users have not rated a sufficient amount of movies by implementing an average based solution, so these users, too, will have recommendations avaliable to them.
+This objective will be accomplished by exploiting the relationships between users and between movies.
+We will further addres the problem of when users have not rated a sufficient amount of movies by implementing an average based solution, so these users, too, will have recommendations avaliable to them.

 # Dataset: